 In its latest guidance to property owners, the National Apartment Association has not recommended canceling apartment move-ins although other precautions have been encouraged.
 The NAA stated there will likely be fewer move-ins and move-outs, however.

-So, in the majority of situations and cities, moving is allowed, continues to happen and is and moving company services are considered essential services.
+So, in the majority of situations and cities, moving is allowed, continues to happen and moving company services are considered essential services.

 One sector of moving has been temporarily shut down until mid-May: military moves.